-Identification and Assessment of Safeguards
+Identification and Assessment of Threats

-1.47 - 1.48 Other Firms 1.50 - 1.53 Overall Conclusion Section 2 Section 3
+Other Firms

+Overall Conclusion

+Section 2

+Section 3

+Other Firms

-1.47 - 1.48 Other Firms 1.54 - 1.62 a network firm (whether or not its work is used in the conduct of the engagement) or an other firm whose work is used in the conduct of the engagement, having regard to the ethical requirements that are relevant to the engagement, which is the extant version of the IESBA Code6 for such other firms and also the ethical requirements of the EU Audit Directive and Regulation for other EU firms.
+would compromise the independence of a network firm (whether or not its work is used in the conduct of the engagement) or an other firm whose work is used in the conduct of the engagement, having regard to the ethical requirements that are relevant to the engagement, which is the extant version of the IESBA Code6 for such other firms and also the ethical requirements of the EU Audit Directive and Regulation for other EU firms.

-A2.5 In evaluating whether or not a condition or 1 relationship would compromise independence, it is the responsibility of (i) the firm, and (ii) each covered person and any other person with responsibility to behave with integrity and objectivity and to maintain their independence (or to ensure that others do so); to be able to demonstrate that any conditions or relationships that exist, taking account of any safeguards implemented, would not compromise the independence of the firm or any covered person.
+A2.5 In evaluating whether or not a condition or relationship would compromise independence, it is the responsibility of (i) the firm, and (ii) each covered person and any other person with responsibility to behave with integrity and objectivity and to maintain their independence (or to ensure that others do so); to be able to demonstrate that any conditions or relationships that exist, taking account of any safeguards implemented, would not compromise the independence of the firm or any covered person.